Uterine Fibroid Embolization (UFE)

 The majority of women are able to return to work within one week of the procedure.
 The fibroids gradually decrease in size during the two to three months following treatment.
 Eighty to 90 percent of women report significant to total relief of symptoms after UFE.

 UFE is considered to be a very safe procedure.
 However, as with all medical procedures, there are risks associated with UFE.
-The long-term impact of UFE on fertility is not yet known.
-Case reports indicate that some women who have had the procedure have become pregnant.
+Please check with your doctor if you have any questions.